 Bring your bikes and explore the Cross Vermont Trail, which runs right through Groton State Forest, and definitely bring kayaks and/or canoes if you have them.
-If you don’t have your own, you can rent them inside the park.
+You can rent them inside the park if you don’t have your own.

-Visit all Seven State Parks in Groton State Forest
+Visit all Seven Vermont State Parks in Groton State Forest

 These parks are all pretty close together and all super awesome.
 Visit them all with your kids and tell me which one you like best!